mcasperson/JavaInfrastructure/README.md

 aws configure
 ```

-Run the role with a command line:
+Run the role from the command line:

 ```
 ansible-playbook -i ec2.py --private-key /key/location/mykey.pem bamboo.yml
 ```

+## Troubleshooting

+If you get a message like `skipping: no hosts matched`, force the ec2 inventory script to
+refresh by running `./ec2.py --refresh-cache`.